OpenVidu/openvidu-loadtest/aws/README.md

 ## Files

-`EC2Instance-ElastestBrowsers.yaml`: Cloudformation template will launch and configure and AWS EC2 instance ready to launch an Internet Browser (Google Chrome).
+`EC2Instance-ElastestBrowsers.yaml`: Cloudformation template will launch and configure an AWS EC2 instance ready to launch an Internet Browser (Google Chrome).

 `createAMI.sh`: Script to deploy the CloudFormation and building an Amazon Machine Image (AMI).
 You can use the AMI to launch several browsers.

 `browserProvider.sh`: Once you have an AMI with the browser you can use this script to provide instances with a browser inside ready to test the app.

-`./terminateInstances.sh`: Terminate all the instances used by the test.
+`terminateInstances.sh`: Terminate all the instances used by the test.

 ## Configuration